dereuromark/cakephp-queue/README.md

 Also note that you dont need to add the type ("Task"): `cake Queue.Queue add SpecialExample` for QueueSpecialExampleTask.

-Custom tasks should be placed in APP/Console/Command/Task.
+Custom tasks should be placed in src/Shell/Task.
 Tasks should be named `QueueSomethingTask.php` and implement a "QueueSomethingTask", keeping CakePHP naming conventions intact.
 Custom tasks should extend the `QueueTask` class (you will need to include this at the top of your custom task file: `use Queue\Shell\Task\QueueTask;`).

-Plugin tasks go in APP/Plugin/PluginName/Console/Command/Task.
+Plugin tasks go in plugins/PluginName/src/Shell/Task.

-A detailed Example task can be found in /Console/Command/Task/QueueExampleTask.php inside this folder.
+A detailed Example task can be found in src/Shell/Task/QueueExampleTask.php inside this folder.

+If you copy an example, do not forget to adapt the namespace!

 ## Setting up the trigger cronjob
 As outlined in the [book](http://book.cakephp.org/3.0/en/console-and-shells/cron-jobs.html) you can easily set up a cronjob